callmarx/TechnicalAssessment/README.md

 [coverage/index.html](./coverage/index.html)

-The endpoints for *"grouped information for each match"* and *"deaths grouped by death cause for each match"* required by the <./technical-test.mb> are respectively `/games/grouped_information` and `/games/deaths_grouped_by_cause` rendered as json.
+The endpoints for *"grouped information for each match"* and *"deaths grouped by death cause for each match"* required by the statement are respectively `/games/grouped_information` and `/games/deaths_grouped_by_cause` rendered as json.
 You can test them with tools like Postman or Insomnia.
 A simple curl for these is:
 ```sh
 curl -X GET http://localhost:3000/games/grouped_information
 curl -X GET http://localhost:3000/games/deaths_grouped_by_cause